simulasi2/comptr-rs/README.md

 You can also help by writing code that uses this crate.
 The more users it has, the better tested in real-life scenarios it will be.

+## License
+This crate is dual licensed under either of MIT / Apache 2.0, at your option.